MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 # Connect to a Common Data Model folder using an Azure Data Lake account

-This article provides information on how to ingest data from a Common Data Model folder using your Azure Data Lake Storage Gen2 account.
+This article provides information on how to ingest data into Dynamics 365 Customer Insights from a Common Data Model folder using your Azure Data Lake Storage Gen2 account.

 ## Important considerations